bvm-org/bvm/README.md

     bvm> PUSH "ERROR INVALID OPERAND" { 14 1 TAKE EXEC } STORE 5 PUSH hello ADD 1 TAKE 6 ADD 1 RETURN
     [20]

+### Assembly Labels

+Some opcodes (notably `JUMP` and `JUMP_IF`) expect to find a number on the operand stack which represents the offset within the current code segment to set the instruction pointer to.
+Code segments are really just wrapped arrays, where every token is an individual element within the array.
+Indices start at 0 and are relative to the code segment.
+No form of `JUMP` allows you to set the instruction pointer to an index within a different code segment.

+Thus a simple infinite loop might look like:

+    bvm> PUSH "Hello World" LOG 0 JUMP
+    "Hello World"
+    "Hello World"
+    "Hello World"
+    ...

+And to demonstrate that indices are local to the current code segment:

+    bvm> 5 7 ADD LOG { PUSH "Hello World" LOG 0 JUMP } EXEC
+    12
+    "Hello World"
+    "Hello World"
+    "Hello World"
+    ...

+> It's important to remember (if slightly obvious when you think about
+> it) that these indices are of the *code segment* and have nothing to
+> do with the operand stack.

+The object file JSON always requires these indices to be numbers, but the assembly format supports labels which makes using opcodes such as `JUMP` much easier and more robust.
+There are two forms: `>foo<` declares the location or target of the label `foo`.
+This declaration is not an opcode and has no *width* itself: it simply marks `foo` as being the index within the code segment of the opcode immediately following the declaration. `<foo>` is a use of the label: it is replaced with the index.
+Note that labels can be used before they're declared, and they are scoped to code segments (thus the same label name in different code segments is perfectly legal).

+The following pairs of examples demonstrate the translation the assembler performs:

+    bvm> >here< PUSH "Hello World" LOG <here> JUMP "Hello World"
+    "Hello World"
+    "Hello World"
+    ...
+    bvm> PUSH "Hello World" LOG 0 JUMP
+    "Hello World"
+    "Hello World"
+    "Hello World"
+    ...

+    bvm> <a> JUMP >b< 6 <c> JUMP >c< ADD COUNT RETURN >a< 4 <b> JUMP [10]
+    bvm> 8 JUMP 6 5 JUMP ADD COUNT RETURN 4 2 JUMP
+    [10]

+    bvm> { 5 <a> JUMP >b< COUNT RETURN >a< 6 <b> JUMP } EXEC { <a> JUMP >b< ADD COUNT RETURN >a< 2 TAKE <b> JUMP } EXEC [11]
+    bvm> { 5 5 JUMP COUNT RETURN 6 3 JUMP } EXEC { 5 JUMP ADD COUNT RETURN 2 TAKE 2 JUMP } EXEC
+    [11]